Elevated Feeders and Bloat

 Bloat, or gastric dilatation volvulus (GDV), is a very serious and life-threatening medical condition in dogs.
 It occurs when a dog’s stomach expands and twists, putting pressure on other organs, and restricting proper blood flow to and from vital parts of the body.
 Bloat can occur very rapidly in dogs and requires immediate medical attention.
 Even with treatment, one quarter or more of dogs that develop bloat will die.
 All dog owners should be familiar with the signs and symptoms of bloat.

-The exact cause or causes of bloat are not fully understood.
+The causes of bloat are not fully understood.
 It is known that large breed dogs, particularly those considered deep-chested, are at highest risk of developing bloat.
 Other factors, like increased age, having a first degree relative who has had bloat, rapid eating, and an anxious temperament have been correlated with an increased risk of bloat.

-The study data were analyzed towards numerous ends by the researchers.
-Most relevant here, though, is the comparison of dogs entered in the study that were reported to eat from an elevated feeder and those who did not.
+In the late 1990’s, researchers at Purdue University initiated a multi-year study related to bloat.
+Researchers analyzed the data in many ways, including a comparison of dogs that were reported to eat from an elevated feeder and those who did not.
 According to the study, “approximately 20 and 52% of cases of GDV (bloat) among the large breed and giant breed dogs, respectively, were attributed to having a raised feed bowl.”

 Whilst the Purdue study appears damming of elevated feeding height, it was and remains only a single study.
 In a perfect world, a result like this would be followed up in multiple other studies and either confirmed or refuted.
 To our knowledge, no follow up studies have been concluded.